Frequently Asked Questions

 We recognise students’ resilience and attendance with money vouchers to spend in the canteen, ‘love to shop’ gift vouchers and termly celebrations including movie events and pizza parties.
 We also invite our high attending students to the Recognition assemblies every cycle.
 The biggest reward for high attendance is making progress and receiving the grades they need to be successful.

 What if child is late to the academy?

 Every student is expected to be at the academy by 7.55am at the latest so they can go to their lockers before morning meetings begin.
 If your child is late without a very good reason, they will receive a detention for that night after school.
 Punctuality is an important skills to learn in preparation for working life.

 What will my child study in year 7?

 We try to make sure the curriculum is broad in Year 7 so all students will study a large range of subjects.
-English, maths, science, Spanish, history, geography, RE, PE, drama, music, art and food technology.
+English, maths, science, Spanish, history, geography, RE, PE, drama, music and art.